cmeeren/Faqt/README.md

   with `SatisfyAny`.
 - **Configurable:** You can configure how values are formatted in the assertion message on a type-by-type basis, and specify a default formatter (e.g. for displaying all values as serialized JSON by default).
-- **Production-ready:** Faqt is very well tested and will not break your code, whether test or production.
+- **Production-ready:** Faqt is very well tested and is highly unlikely to break your code, whether test or production.

 ## Writing your own assertions